umddb/cmsc424-spring2024/README.md

 ## Brief Setup Instructions

-There are more detailed setup instructions in `Assignment-0` and the other directories.
+There are some more detailed instructions in the README.md files within `Assignment-?/` directories.

 1. Clone the GitHub Class Repository to get started (there are more detailed instructions in `Assignment-0` README):
 `git clone https://github.com/umddb/cmsc424-spring2024.git`